 This doesn’t mean you should skip teaching hard histories for fear of inflicting curriculum violence.
 Instead, you can take care to teach the truth and avoid harm in the process.
 Jones’ article offers guidance on how to accomplish that.
 One way to start right away is to tell the whole story—not just a small part—of Black history.
 A first step is to commit to decentering racial trauma during Black History Month.

-Over the next four weeks, TT will share some of our favorite resources focusing on aspects of Black history and culture that aren’t centered on violence, trauma and struggle.
+We will share some of our favorite resources focusing on aspects of Black history and culture that aren’t centered on violence, trauma and struggle.
 We hope you’ll use them to help your students recognize the many ways in which Black people have contributed to, inspired and created American culture while also leading the way in advocating for civic participation, inclusion and equitable spaces.

 Teach the History of Liberation Movements